Passionate Perspective — The Key to Inspiration

-Our perception of the world and our experiences should be passionately skewed and then productively catalyzed.
+Our perception of the world and our experiences should have a passionate bias.
 And this passionately-skewed sense of perspective occurs quite naturally.

 This type of perspective is the key to inspiration.
 It is instrumental when we hit the inevitable creative block.
-When our experiences are molded by our passions, inspiration is always within reach.
+When we mold our experiences according to our passions, inspiration is always within reach.

 A Key to Inspiration: 6 ways to always passionately interpret and inspire your world